Credit 101: The Ultimate Guide to Credit in 2024

 Borrowing for College Through the Department of Education

-The Department of Education offers three different types of loans to pay for school.
+The Department of Education offers 3 different types of loans to pay for school.

 The amount you can borrow per semester is determined by the information given when you fill out a FAFSA (Free Application For Student Aid) and are married while at the institution you attend.

-• Direct Subsidized Loans are offered to undergraduate students only.
-They are deferred (meaning you do not have to start repayment while in school), and the government pays the interest until the grace period (six months post-graduation) elapses.
+Direct Subsidized Loans – offered to undergraduate students only.
+Subsidized loans are both deferred (meaning you do not have to start repayment while in school), and interest is paid for by the government until the grace period (six months post-graduation) elapses.
 You must demonstrate financial need to receive Direct Subsidized Loans.

-• Direct Unsubsidized Loans are offered to undergraduate and graduate students.
-Unsubsidized loans are deferred while in school, but interest accumulates immediately, and the borrower is responsible.
+Direct Unsubsidized Loans – offered to undergraduate and graduate students.
+Unsubsidized loans are deferred while in school, but interest begins to accumulate immediately and the borrower is responsible.
 You do not need to demonstrate financial need to receive Direct Unsubsidized Loans…HOWEVER, you have the option to pay the interest while in school.
 If you decline this option, interest accumulates and is capitalized to the principal after grace.

 Pay Attention to the Fine Print

-There are many guides online that explain the limits of these loans and the repayment options.
-We at ChooseFI want you to be aware of some of the proverbial “fine print” instead of rehashing information that can be found everywhere.
+There are many guides online that tell you the limits of these loans and the repayment options.
+We here at ChooseFI want you to be aware of some of the proverbial “fine print” instead of rehashing information that can be found everywhere.

-• Nearly 90% of student loan recipients take what they can borrow, not what is necessary.
+Nearly 90% of student loan recipients take the entirety of what they can borrow, not what is necessary to borrow.
 You are allowed to borrow up to a certain amount.
 If you plan on getting a student loan, borrow only what you need.

-• Similar to rule changes (see above), the political climate also vitally affects how student loans are addressed.
+Similar to rule changes (see above), the political climate also has a vital role in how student loans are addressed.
 This is another wild card that you need to consider.

 Student loans are unique in that they are very easy to obtain yet nearly impossible to discharge.
-Almost all cases must be paid back in full (with interest).
+In almost all cases, they must be paid back in full (with interest).
 Consider this before deciding to go back to school or send your kids off to college.

 Dive deeper into student loans: